Home

 KOTA GELANGGI

 The Kota Gelanggi caves complex is of historical importance, first recorded by Cameron in 1882 in the Royal Asiatic Soc.
 Journal.
 Since then many other people have written about the caves, but have been inconsistent with the naming.
 Various archaeological digs, especially by the Muzium Negara Department of Museum & Antiquities has revealed human remains dating 1500 years.
+In 1995, the caves were gazetted by the Pahang state government as a Historical Heritage Area,

 GUNUNG SENYUM CAVES

-There are three limestone hills in this area, Gunung Senyum, Gunung Jebak Puyoh and Bukit Terus.
+There are three limestone hills in this area, Gunung Senyum, Gunung Jebak Puyuh and Bukit Terus.
 There are many caves, some are archaeological sites.
 The area has been developed as a recreation park.
 Gunung Senyum is the most visited hill as it is the most easily accessible.
 There are more than 25 caves in the hill.
 Visitors can explore about 20 caves.
 Signboards list the caves and there are easy trails to explore the caves.
 Makam Tok Long is a burial cave.

 left click for larger picture